 Soldiers convalescing at field hospitals were likely to receive reading materials and even spelling books to help pass the time during their stay and perhaps further their educations.
 Relief agents also helped soldiers send packages (usually their personal belongings) and money back home to their families, especially when a battle was imminent.

-James River, 1864.
-Ships such as these often anchored near the center of operations to bring supplies to the field and hospitals.
 Never was this need for the comforts of home more necessary than around the holidays.
 USSC employees brought holiday cheer to their base of operations in City Point, Virginia, on December 25, 1864, by adorning their ships with evergreens and festive buntings.
 The day was “celebrated by the army and fleet as a gala-day,” even though the turkey dinner that was planned for the soldiers around City Point was postponed a day due to the late shipment of the turkey.
 Soldiers with the 9th Corps of the Army of the Potomac were treated with a special dinner of roasted turkey and vegetables on Christmas day, and relief agent C. B. Wycoff observed that “the men were grateful for the good care they have received, and the dinner was fully appreciated.”